kartikkumar/talks/2019/journey-to-mars_kartik-kumar.md

 ![Speaker Image](https://avatars0.githubusercontent.com/u/3645858?v=4)

 Kartik is an Aerospace Engineer, Planetary Scientist, startup founder, and Analog Astronaut.
 He is currently finalizing his PhD at Delft University of Technology, investigating the dynamics of Uranus' outer ring system.
 Kartik is also co-founder of satsearch, an ESA startup building the first global B2B marketplace for the space industry.
-As an Analog Astronaut for the Austrian Space Forum, Kartik has been involved in two Mars analog simulation missions: AMADEE-15 on Kaurental glacier in Austria and AMADEE-18 in the Dhofar desert in Oman.
+As an Analog Astronaut for the Austrian Space Forum, Kartik has been involved in two Mars analog simulation missions: AMADEE-15 on Kaunertal glacier in Austria and AMADEE-18 in the Dhofar desert in Oman.

 Links
 -----